AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- ABOUT THE PROJECT -->
 ## Azure Resource Deployment

 You will create the Azure Resources required to set up the data lakehouse using a Azure Resource Management (ARM) template.
-This template helps create the required Azure resources more efficiently.

 [![Deploy To Azure][azure-schield]][azure-url]